 - Buyer’s Journey

 - Metadata Description

 Blog Editorial Calendar Example

-Let’s say you’re writing a post called, The Digital Marketer’s Guide to Content Mapping.
-This is how you would fill out your spreadsheet:
+Let’s say you’re writing a post called The Digital Marketer’s Guide to Content Mapping.
+This is how you would fill out your calendar for that post:

 Click to enlarge.